 How is Insulin Given to a Dog?

-Insulin is injected subcutaneous, just under the top layer of the skin.
+Insulin is injected subcutaneously, just under the top layer of the skin.

-• Traditional injections are a common method of choice.
-The correct dose of insulin is drawn out of a vial using a needle and syringe, then administered to your dog.
+Traditional injections are a common method of choice.
+The correct dose of insulin is drawn out of a vial using a needle and syringe and then administered to your dog.

 While the thought of giving injections and managing diabetes may seem overwhelming, most dogs continue to live a long, happy, and good quality of life when their health is maintained.
 At VetRxDirect we provide a full selection of medications and products for diabetic dogs and cats.
 We will work closely with you and your veterinarian to help you manage your pet’s health.